Smoked Tri Tip Recipe

 Low and slow smoked tri tip at 225 degrees F with oak or cherry wood.
 Deeper smoke ring, more bark, richer flavor than grilling.
 2-3 hours total.

 The key is finishing with a sear.
 Smoked tri tip without a sear feels soft on the outside.
-That post-smoke sear in cast iron or over direct heat gives you the best of both worlds - deep smoke flavor with a crispy, caramelized crust.
-It's the technique that's taken tri tip from a regional California cut to a mainstream BBQ staple.
+That post-smoke sear in cast iron or over direct heat gives you the best of both worlds: deep smoke flavor and a crispy, caramelized crust.
+It’s the technique that’s taken tri tip from a regional California cut to a mainstream BBQ staple.

 Ingredients